There are several ways of achieving financial independence but today I want to go over my approach, which is the FIT FIRE Strategy.

 The reason why I came up with the FIT FIRE Strategy is that this is exactly how I’ve been pursuing financial independence.

-I was never good at budgeting so I decided to Optimize My Finances in a different way:
+I was never good at budgeting so I decided to Optimize My Finances differently:

-- I first embraced frugality to get my recurring expenses to a very low level
+- Embrace frugality to lower my recurring expenses

-- Then I began to pay myself first using payroll deductions and automatic transfers
+- Pay yourself first using payroll deductions and automatic transfers

-- All while continuously investing in the total stock market
+- Continuously invest in the total stock market